HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="core_web_vitals_by_geo.sql"
 ) }}

-In the top 10 countries with the most sites in our dataset, WordPress has over 27% adoption.
-Spain has the highest WordPress adoption among these countries with 37% of mobile pages using WordPress, compared with Germany where _only_ 28% of mobile pages use WordPress.
+In the top 10 countries with the most sites in our dataset, WordPress had over 27% adoption.
+Spain had the highest WordPress adoption among these countries with 37% of mobile pages using WordPress, compared with Germany where _only_ 28% of mobile pages used WordPress.

 **Passing CWVs by Geo**